-Charles and Camilla at state banquet with Macron after Elysée Palace visit – live
+Mick Jagger joins royal at banquet as king addresses senate today – live

 Hugh Grant, Mick Jagger and other celebrities join King and Queen for dinner at Versailles

-King Charles III and Queen Camilla have arrived at a lavish state banquet as part of their three-day state visit to France, six months after the trip was postponed because of widespread rioting.
+King Charles III and Queen Camilla embark on day two of their French state visit after a lavish banquet with 160 guests, including Mick Jagger, the monarch will address the senate today in a historical first.

-The royals, who are the guests of honour, were accompanied by President Emmanuel Macron and his wife Brigitte Macron, who are hosting Wednesday evening’s black-tie affair in the Palace of Versailles’ Hall of Mirrors.
+The royals, who were the guests of honour, were accompanied by President Emmanuel Macron and his wife Brigitte Macron on Wednesday evening’s black-tie affair in the Palace of Versailles’ Hall of Mirrors.

 Both the King and Mr Macron addressed an array of British and French stars, including Hugh Grant, Mick Jagger, Arsene Wenger and Didier Drogba.
 The King spoke movingly about his mother's ties to France as he told of the "firm friendship" between the nations at the state banquet in Paris.